ManjusPrasad/REALTIME-CHAT-APP/README.md

 Privacy & Security (valid points):
 - Ephemeral messaging by default — messages are intended to be transient; server-side storage is minimal and used for reaction updates and short-term functionality.
-- The app does not capture or store screenshots; however, it cannot technically prevent users from taking screenshots with their device/OS.
 - Media uploads are served from the `uploads/` directory; this storage is ephemeral on Railway.
 For production use, migrate media to a persistent store (S3) and use signed URLs.
 - No authentication is present; consider adding user authentication (OAuth/JWT) and access control for private rooms.